 Well, duh.
 Actually, the Big Daddy band had been formed in southern California in the Seventies, under the distended monicker "Big Daddy Dipstick and the Lube Jobs", playing the oldies straight; one of their regular gigs was a floating houseboat at the Redondo Beach pier.
 Then again, "straight" is perhaps the wrong word.
 One of their tapes, a smirky rewrite of Willis Alan Ramsey's "Muskrat Love", replacing muskrats and love with hamsters and lunch, found its way to the Dr Demento radio show, and while "Hamster Love" never got a formal release as a 45, it was a regular entry on the Doctor's Funny Five.

-This page is not officially endorsed by Rhino Records, Inc., by Oglio Records by any member of Big Daddy, or indeed by anyone at all.
+This page is not officially endorsed by any member of Big Daddy, any record label, or indeed by anyone at all.